 Today you retrace the path along the high valley wall trail to Khangjim and then rapidly down to Shabrubeshi.
 Time to kick the trekking boots off and relax after a good shower

-Drive from Syabru Besi to Kathmandu by bus, which takes about nine hours.
+Drive from Syabru Besi to Kathmandu on private vehicle, which takes about nine hours.

 This is the free day and you can use it for your shopping .In the evening we will drive you for farewell dinner with cultural dance.

 All too soon it’s time to bid Nepal farewell – the amazing adventure kingdom.